-If you’re like most U.S. parents, you have plenty of good reasons why you want your teen on a team.
+If you’re like most U.S. parents, you have plenty of good reasons why you want your teenager on a team.

 In fact, teen athletes do tend to be physically fit and stay busy and out of trouble, says Donna Merkel, a sports clinical specialist who wrote about the impact of youth sports for the Open Access Journal of Sports Medicine.